-Mobile user experience should be a core consideration for all web designers and online businesses in 2017.
+Mobile user experience should be a core consideration for all web designers and online businesses.
 A huge portion of all online activity now takes place on a smartphone; Google have even created a completely separate index

 to make sure they're giving mobile searchers the best possible results.
 Even if your website works like a dream on larger screens, you'll lose a lot of potential customers if it's a nightmare for smartphone users.

 So what can I do to make mobile users happy?